-Jennie Popp Area Director -Center for Agricultural and Rural Sustainability was upheld by the presence of 42,000 farms, 19 million acres of forests, and various agricultural product manufacturing firms.
-As a result, the scope and impact of agriculture is felt by workers and households across the state.

-"top 5" producer in the nation for several commodities including rice, broilers, catfish, cotton, turkeys and bringing dollars into the state through the export of these and other commodities.
-While agriculture is important for providing food and other related goods and services, the agriculture sector provides more than 235,000 jobs for Arkansans, through direct, indirect, and induced economic contributions.
-This fact sheet summarizes the findings of a recent study undertaken to analyze the total economic contribution - as measured by jobs, income and value $added^2 - of Arkansas'$

-Agriculture Sector in 2021.
+Jennie Popp Professor -Agricultural Economics and Agribusiness and is one of the state's key economic drivers.
+In 2022, Arkansas' economy was upheld by the presence of 41,900 farms, 18.9 million acres of forests, and various agricultural product manufacturing firms.
+Because of this, the scope and impact of agriculture is felt by workers and households across the state.
+Arkansas consistently ranks as a "top 5" producer in the nation for several commodities including rice, broilers, catfish, cotton, and turkeys, bringing dollars into the state through the export of these and other commodities.
+While agriculture is important for providing food and other related goods and services, the agriculture sector provides more than 242,000 jobs for Arkansans, through direct, indirect, and induced economic contributions.
+This fact sheet summarizes the findings of a recent study undertaken to analyze the total economic contribution - as measured by jobs, income and value added2 - of Arkansas' Agriculture Sector in 2022.